top of page

 It is important to know that what is forcibly exiled still exists.
 Exiled parts of self threaten to erupt in disruptive ways.
 When you accumulate emotional pain that you are afraid to feel, exiled aspects of your personality will feel compelled to take actions that are "not like yourself" to try to be seen, heard, loved and known.

-"Inner Family Systems" originator Richard Schwartz developed his model to explain how our psychology is designed to keep unbearable emotions hidden, and how we can become whole through self-acceptance.
+"Inner Family Systems" originator Richard Schwartz developed his model to explain how our psychology is designed to hide unbearable emotions and how we can become whole through self-acceptance.
 I explain his modality below.

 Multiplicity